thomascrha/pipelam/README.md

 # TODO's

+- [ ] Add better installation step including describing the man and systemd installation
-- [ ] Add to Arch user repositories
+- [ ] Add a feature to display some text with the wob type to describe the progress bar (even emojis and fontawesome)
 - [ ] Clean up the examples and make more permutations of them
 - [ ] Using the examples make a demo video for the readme
+- [ ] Add to Arch user repositories
 - [x] Add customisation of the wob type
 - [x] Add overflow behaviour that turns red for wob mode
-- [ ] Add a feature to display some text with the wob type to describe the progress bar (even emojis and fontawesome)